 A business licence is a good investment.
 Having a licence shows your customers that you are a legitimate business that complies with local laws and regulations.
 Anyone providing goods or services in Edmonton is required to have a licence.

 Business licences are location-specific and you usually need a separate licence for each location from which you operate.
-Some exemptions to this rule are people who sell their product in a public market, exhibition hall, or are travelling or temporary sales people (i.e. door-to-door).
+Some exemptions to this rule are people who sell their product in a public market, exhibition hall, or are travelling or temporary sales people (for example, door-to-door).

 For businesses that hire subcontractors, the subcontractors must have their own business licences.